 - Content helps build a larger audience of prospects and helps turn those who have already bought into advocates, raving fans, and promoters.
 This is where social content can really come into play to build your brand and to generate leads.

-If you’re considering on hiring that next sales person, maybe you should consider investing in content marketing first to make the job easier for those sales people already starving for good, warm leads.
+If you’re considering on hiring that next sales person, maybe you should consider investing in content marketing or inbound marketing first to make the job easier for those sales people already starving for good, warm leads.

 Contact us to learn more about getting started down this road.